All but the most minor animal bites should probably be assessed and treated by a health professional - in particular, bites to hands.

 - It is getting more painful rather than improving as time goes by.

 - It is oozing.

-Are you up to date with your tetanus immunisations?
-If not, you may need a booster dose.
+Check that you are up to date with your tetanus immunisations.
+If you're not, you may require a booster dose.

 Rabies is a very serious illness passed to humans from some animal bites.
 At present the UK is free from rabies.
 However, animal bites (particularly dog bites) that occur abroad have a risk of rabies.
 When abroad, take seriously even the tiniest of dog bites, or a lick from a dog over a cut or wound.
 If needed, treatment straight after a bite can prevent rabies from developing.
 It is important that the treatment should be given quickly, so see a doctor as soon as possible.

 What are the possible complications?